Hendy/umbraco-embedded-resource/README.md

 # Umbraco Embedded Resource
 For use by Umbraco package developers to serve embedded resources.

+[The NuGet package](https://www.nuget.org/packages/Our.Umbraco.EmbeddedResource) installs a single assembly _Our.Umbraco.EmbeddedResource.dll_.

-Using embedded resources within an assembly for a package has a number of advantages:
+Using embedded resources within an assembly for a package has some of advantages:

 1) No need to split a package into two NuGet packages; often a class library project will also need to make a reference, so without the resource files being embedded, they would be added unnecessarily into the class library project.